Paul Williams (footballer, born 1971): Southampton

 Williams reunited with his former Coventry City manager Gordon Strachan at Premier League club Southampton on 26 October 2001, signing on a short-term loan with a view to a permanent move.
 He made his debut the following day as a first half substitute for Claus Lundekvam during a 2–1 defeat to Fulham.
 After signing on a permanent deal the following week, Williams was a near ever-present during the remainder of the 2001–02 season, making 30 appearances.
 Injuries disrupted Williams' 2002–03 season, which proved to be a memorable campaign for the Saints, reaching the 2003 FA Cup Final (qualifying for the UEFA Cup) and finishing 8th in the Premier League.
 Williams' final involvement with the first team was as an unused substitute during the Cup Final, which was lost 1–0 to Arsenal.
 Williams was released in June 2003, after making 43 appearances during two seasons at St Mary's.

 Stoke City

 After angering Walsall manager Colin Lee by reneging on a deal in principle to join the First Division club for the 2003–04 season, Williams joined rivals Stoke City on 18 August 2003.
 He made 20 appearances during the 2003–04 season and injuries reduced his appearances to none in 2004–05, which led to his release on 1 February 2005.

 Later years

-In April 2005, Williams joined United Soccer League Division One club Richmond Kickers, where he made five appearances in a short spell.
+In April 2005, Williams joined USL First Division club Richmond Kickers, where he made five appearances in a short spell.
 In October 2006, it was announced that Williams had joined Midland Alliance club Rocester, but the deal collapsed.